NetanelShalev/DataLab---PathWay-Pro/README.md

 Also, notice we didn't provide a private link to the collected dataset because the scraping is done as a part of the notebook.

 Videos folder: <Br> [folder](https://technionmail-my.sharepoint.com/:f:/g/personal/snetanel_campus_technion_ac_il/EhRUnXLuqr1GrY6K4TED474BOjoB2cT5nuc0eOogFP4ygQ?e=hJpDd2)

+### Instrucation for running the GUI locally:
+* install npm
+* cd datalabUI/reactapp/ - move to the root react app directory.
+* run - npm install - in order to install all the necessary files.
+* run - npm start - in order to run the app locally.